-Dangers of Pain Medication Use in Teenage Athletes
+Dangers of Pain Medication Use in Athletes

 Athletes are injured playing the sports they love all the time.
-Sometimes they get injured by overtraining or by taking a wrong turn on the grass.
+Sometimes they get injured by over-training or by taking a wrong turn on the grass.
 Often sports-related injuries can be prevented, but sometimes accidents just happen.

 To prevent being sidelined, some athletes turn to painkillers.
 It's okay to use medicine to relieve pain while playing, as long as you are not making your injury worse.
 Ask your doctor before you decide to use a pain-relieving medication when dealing with an injury.

-RisksSometimes, people get addicted to pain medication.
+Sometimes, people get addicted to pain medication.
 Many athletes use pain medications to deal with chronic pain, but using these medications doesn't fix the injury.
 The longer you postpone the healing process, the longer it will take to get back to 100 percent.

 Despite the risk of further injury and addiction, a huge number of athletes are using pain medications to cope with chronic pain.
-The most common nonprescription pain medications are: Advil, Tylenol, Motrin, Aspirin and Aleve.
+The most common nonprescription pain medications are: Advil, Tylenol, Motrin, Aspirin, and Aleve.

-Doctors use both ibuprofen to ease muscle aches, headaches and symptoms associated with colds and flu.
+Doctors use both Ibuprofen to ease muscle aches, headaches, and symptoms associated with colds and flu.
 The only difference between Motrin and Advil is the dosage.
-Motrin usually comes in higher doses so doesn't need to be taken as much.
+Motrin usually comes in higher doses so it doesn't need to be taken as much.

 The main difference is in their side effects.
 For instance, Naproxen is less likely to cause heart problems than Ibuprofen.
 Aspirin is the only pain medication shown to reduce the risk of heart attack.